influenzanet/study-service/docs/studyActions.md

 ## 12. ADD_MESSAGE

-appends a message to the message array of participant state.
+Appends a message to the message array of participant state.

 Functional description:
 ```